progrium/progrium.com/source/wiki/Mailhooks.html.markdown

 ## Downfall Story

-Actually this sotry is the downfall of version one, but both versions had a similar fate.
+Actually this story is the downfall of version one, but both versions had a similar fate.
 The second implementation happened in 2009 and was on App Engine.
 It used their incoming email interface, which was, not surprisingly to me, based on HTTP like a webhook.
 At that point it became a convenience around App Engine's email hook.
 Any app I wanted to make with email I just made directly using App Engine.
 This is why I never really talked about it except for in talks as an example story around webhooks.

 The downfall story I want to tell is how a friend and I attempted to make a small business around Mailhooks (then mailhook.org).
 It's actually pretty short, but is an experience that helped shape my desire for a vehicle [other than business](http://progrium.com/wiki/BeyondStartups/) to run a web app.